-- 4.35.
-Electrical equipment (cabinets, motors, transformers and similar equipment) should be seismically qualified by testing if functionality during and/or after an earthquake is required (Section 6). - 4.36.
+4.35.
+Electrical equipment (cabinets, motors, transformers and similar equipment) should be seismically qualified by testing if functionality during and/or after an earthquake is required (Section 6).

+4.36.
 Qualification tests made on equipment items do not always include the full load path of the anchorage to the main structure.
 Hence, the portions of the load path is not covered by the test it should be designed and assessed separately.
 The design should consider the following recommendations:

-- a) The full load path from the base of the equipment item to the main structure should be considered; - b) The load path should have enough capacity and adequate stiffness; - c) Prying action at base plates should be avoided by an adequate position of fastenings (e.g. avoiding large eccentricities in the load path); - d) The portions of the load path prone to brittle failure should be oversized, to ensure ductile failure modes (e.g. in cast-in-place bolts, the failure should take place at the bolt, not at the concrete); - e) From a seismic point of view, the preferred anchorage types are the following: - Cast-in-place bolts or headed studs; - Welding to embedded plates; - Undercut-type expansion anchors. - f) For motor control centres, transformers, inverters, switchgear, and control panels, use of top bracing or lateral ties to limit the differential displacements imposed on cables, conduit, bus ducts, etc. should be considered. - 4.37.
-When a vibration isolation device is used to support a Seismic Category 1 component, the seismic capacity of the selected device should be demonstrated15.
-In those cases, it is good practice to install limiters (bumpers) in order not to exceed maximum allowable lateral displacement - 4.38.
-Design should allow for enough flexibility of attached electrical cables to accommodate expected differential displacements between the equipment item and the first support of the distribution system. - 4.39.
-Adjacent panels, cabinets, and racks should be connected together or sufficiently separated to prevent pounding interaction.
-This is particularly important for equipment containing relays susceptible to chatter, or items sensitive to damage from impact or impulse loading. - 4.40.
-The design should ensure functionality of the instrumentation and control devices to avoid spurious signals during the seismic shaking. - 4.41.
-The seismic design aspects related to batteries and racks should ensure that the following concerns are properly addressed: - the lateral and transverse stiffness of the racks: - overturning stability;
+- a) The full load path from the base of the equipment item to the main structure should beconsidered; - b) The load path should have enough capacity and adequate stiffness; - c) Prying action at base plates should be avoided by an adequate position of fastenings (e.g. avoiding large eccentricities in the load path); - d) The portions of the load path prone to brittle failure should be oversized, to ensure ductile failure modes (e.g. in cast-in-place bolts, the failure should take place at the bolt, not at the concrete); - e) From a seismic point of view, the preferred anchorage types are the following: - Cast-in-place bolts or headed studs; - Welding to embedded plates; - Undercut-type expansion anchors. - f) For motor control centres, transformers, inverters, switchgear, and control panels, use of top bracing or lateral ties to limit the differential displacements imposed on cables, conduit, bus ducts, etc. should be considered.

+4.37.
+Vibration isolation devices not designed for earthquake loads have failed during earthquakes affecting industrial facilities.
+When a vibration isolation device is used to support a Seismic Category 1 component, the seismic capacity of the selected device should be demonstrated.
+In those cases, it is good practice to install limiters (bumpers) in order not to exceed maximum allowable lateral displacement

+4.38.
+Design should allow for enough flexibility of attached electrical cables to accommodate expected differential displacements between the equipment item and the first support of the distribution system.